borjamrd/osea-bmrd/README.md

 Hello, here you can play, add or just manage your favourite songs.

+## Run fake backend
+In order to retrieve song's data, you must `npm run server` and check `http://localhost:3000/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.